Wodenvase/ClimateCLASH/README.md

 To begin my analysis, I collected data on various weather parameters such as temperature, humidity, precipitation, wind speed, etc for both locations.
 I obtained historical weather data for the corresponding periods of time when I was sick over a span of 12 months.
 I loaded the data into a `PostgreSQL` database and analysed this data using `SQL` queries to answer questions such as:
 - When was the hottest day on campus?
-- When was the hottest day at home?
+- When was the hottest day at Kerala?
 - What was the temperature when one of the two places was experiencing its hottest day?
 - When was the coldest day on campus?
-- When was the coldest day at home?
+- When was the coldest day at Kerala?
 - What was the average temperature of each month?

 After answering these questions, I visualized this data, using Tableau, in multiple ways to gain the necessary insights required to reach a detailed answer.